13 Things We Still Don’t Know About Princess Diana’s Death

 Al-Fayed’s father has insisted that Princess Diana was expecting—and that the royal family caught wind and took extreme steps to end the pregnancy, wanting to keep an Egyptian Muslim out of the family.
 To be clear, medical reports said there was absolutely no evidence that Princess Diana was pregnant when she died.
 But the question still lingers in some people’s minds, especially since the forensic pathologist Dr. Richard Shepherd told the Daily Mail, “Pathologically there was no evidence that Princess Diana was pregnant, but some women say they know they’re pregnant from the moment of conception.
 Was she one of those?”

-If you thought these mysteries were juicy, you won’t want to miss these secrets about Princess Diana no one knew until after her death.
+Next, check out the secrets about Princess Diana no one knew until after her death.